 Indian Architecture Via Islamic Culture

 The medieval period proved to be the golden period for the field of architecture in India resulting in great developments.
-With the coming of Muslims to India, many new features, techniques and creative ideas followed to be introduced to buildings.
-The birth of the Muslim Style of Architecture that occurred in this period can be called Indo-Islamic Architecture or the Indian Architecture via Islamic Art.
-The Indo-Islamic style was neither strictly Islamic nor strictly Hindu rather carrying a touch of both.
-It was, in fact, a combination of Islamic architectural elements to those of Indian architecture.
+With the expansion of the Mughals in India, many new features, techniques and creative ideas followed to be introduced to the buildings.
+The birth of the Islamic style of Architecture that occurred in this period can be called Indo-Islamic Architecture.
+The Indo-Islamic style was neither strictly Islamic nor strictly Hindu instead carried the touch of both.
+It was, in fact, a combination of Islamic architectural elements to Indian architecture.

-The architecture of the medieval period can be split up into two main groups – The architecture of the Delhi Sultanate and the other one is Imperial Style and Mughal Architecture.
+The architecture of the medieval period can be split up into two main groups – The architecture of the Delhi Sultanate and the other one is Mughal Architecture.

 Marvels Of Indo-Islamic Architectures